 The DFE have also created a website that provides many different ideas of fun things to do at home with your child.
 Please take a look at this, as it may help with ideas for over the summer break.

-First day of term for pupils in September: Thursday 3rd September
+First session for Reception pupils in September: Monday 11th September

-School uniform can be ordered through Penn Sports Ltd. Due to current circumstances they have certain suggestions for purchases.
-Please see the below information for more details and for their contact details.
+School uniform can be ordered through Penn Sports Ltd. Please see the contact details below.
 For more information regarding our school uniform, please refer to the 'Our School' section and the page 'School Uniform'.

 Find us at:

 01268 751 724